 Many of our grandmothers used cash to pay for everything.
 They would put their money into envelopes to pay their bills.

 There were no debit cards and rarely were there checking accounts.
 To budget your money, you separate it into the cash envelope system.

 14. Buy Quality

-When buying new clothes, furniture, or appliances, look for high-quality pieces that will last for many years rather than focusing on trendy fads that are likely to go out of style quickly.
+When buying new clothes, furniture, or appliances, look for high-quality pieces that will last for many years rather than focusing on trendy fads that will likely go out of style quickly.

 15. Find Free Entertainment

-These activities can be just as enjoyable as more expensive options and are a great way to spend time with friends and family members without breaking the bank.
+These activities can be as enjoyable as more expensive options and are a great way to spend time with friends and family without breaking the bank.